Missouri inmate adamantly denies role in 1978 triple slaying

 KANSAS CITY, Mo.
 (AP) — A Kansas City man who has been jailed for more than 40 years for a triple murder adamantly and repeatedly denied having anything to do with the crime during testimony Monday in an evidentiary hearing that could lead to his freedom.

 “I had absolutely nothing to do with these murders.
-By no means was I anywhere close to that crime scene,” said Kevin Strickland, adding he has been working toward his freedom since he was convicted and sentenced to life in prison in 1979.
+By no means was I anywhere close to that crime scene,” said Kevin Strickland, who said he has been working toward his freedom since he was convicted and sentenced to life in prison in 1979.

-Jackson County Prosecutor Jean Peters Baker and other legal and political leaders say Strickland was wrongfully convicted, and Peters Baker has been working to free him.
+Jackson County Prosecutor Jean Peters Baker and other legal and political leaders say Strickland was wrongfully convicted.
 She said evidence used to convict him had been recanted or disproven since his trial.

 “This is a triple murder in which three young people were executed,” Peters Baker said Monday.
 “The tragedy was made much, much worse by Kevin Strickland’s conviction.”